-"Nudity" means the absence of an opaque covering which covers the genitals, pubic hair, buttocks, perineum, anus or anal region of any person or any portion of the breasts at or below the areola.
+"Nudity" means the absence of an opaque covering which covers the genitals, pubic hair, buttocks, perineum, anus or anal region of any person or any portion of the breasts at or below the areola thereof of any female person.

-4. Why might some conduct prohibited by this Policy constitute sexual harassment in some cases but sexual violence or other prohibited behavior in others?
+4. Why might Sexual Contact some conduct prohibited by this Policy constitute sexual violence harassment in some cases but sexual harassment in violence or other prohibited behavior in others?